RintarouTW/LaTeX4TwitchChat/docs/README.md

 A simple Chrome extension to render and copy $\LaTeX$ in Twitch Chat messages.
 Some functions via commands, ex: plotting a function, draw graphs, matrix calculation, etc.

+I'm from Taiwan, sry for my poor English.
+You may check [my twitch channel](https://twitch.tv/RintarouTW) to see the live demo.

+## Features

+### Major

+- Preview $\LaTeX$ locally and render them in the chat.
+- Code editor for uploading your code being highlighted in original format to the chat.
+ - Highlight the uploaded code and you can copy them by clicking the copy button.
+- Graphviz support
+- Plotting function
+- Math Calculator
+- Speech the chat messages by clicking for different languages learning.

+### Experimental

+- SageMath cell support

 ## Install

 1. [Download](https://github.com/RintarouTW/LaTeX4TwitchChat/zipball/release) the release branch as a zip and decompress it to a folder.